 - Cost: Approximately $10 dollars

-Understanding how to file bankruptcy will help you get the most out of your bankruptcy.
-This is our short 80-page Bankruptcy manual, which takes about 3-4 hours to read.
-It explains step by step how to defend a foreclosure, discharge income taxes, and manage your student loans.
+Our short 80-page Bankruptcy manual, takes about 3-4 hours to read.
+It explains step by step how to defend a foreclosure, keep property in bankruptcy, discharge income taxes, and manage your student loans.
 The bankruptcy will go far more smoothly, and items will get done on time if you understand the process and how to deal with servicers better.
-Servicers work for mortgage, auto, and student lenders.
+Servicers work for the lenders of your mortgage, auto, and student loans.
 They earn a percentage from collecting any late fees and servicing the loan so, they absolutely have an incentive to keep payments high and keep you in default.
 The bank’s attorney gets paid more if he must do added work.
 You dont want your legal advise from either of them.

 To begin, we can often strip off a judicial lien during bankruptcy, but there is a separate charge for the added work, and we need information from you.
 Next, if you are keeping a home or auto, you probably want to file a reaffirmation or redemption.
-If you don’t know what that is, look at our page on reaffirmation and redemption.
-Timing the bankruptcy is also essential if you’re going to discharge income tax debts.
-In addition, while a Chapter 7 may delay a foreclosure, it usually takes a Chapter 13 to cure a mortgage default.
+If you don’t know what that is, look at our page on reaffirmations and redemptions.
+Timing the bankruptcy is essential if you’re going to discharge income tax debts.
+In addition, while Chapter 7 may delay a foreclosure for about 6 months, it usually takes a Chapter 13 to cure a mortgage default.
 Planning your bankruptcy allows everything to go much more smoothly and will enable you to keep more property and discharge more debt.

-Our 60-Minute How to file for Bankruptcy audio is a dramatization of a first interview where you will hear answers to typical foreclosure and bankruptcy questions.
+Our 60-Minute how to file for Bankruptcy audio is a dramatization of a first interview where you will hear answers to typical foreclosure and bankruptcy questions.
 Interestingly, it was recorded with a former president of the mortgage banker’s association pretending to be the client.

 Bookmark our Bankruptcy website and use it for frequent reference.
 You will need this information later, and we often do updates.
 Furthermore, this information is educational, not legal advice.
 If you have specific Chapter 7 or 13 bankruptcy questions, ask your attorney or contact us about being your lawyer!
 Since 1988, Nick accepts and works with bankruptcy, debt defense, and foreclosure cases.
 Call today for more details on how to easily and quickly file your bankruptcy in Kentucky.